kaaproject/kaa/doc/MQTT-Topics/index.md

 ### Get all metadata keys request

-**PUB kp1/<appversion_name>/epmx/<token>/get/keys/<request ID>**
+**PUB kp1/{appversion_name}/epmx/{token}/get/keys/{request ID}**

-Publish the message to request all endpoint metadata keys.
-Response available at topics /status and error at /error ending relative to this topic.
-Alternatively subscribe to "kp1/<appversion_name>/epmx/<token>/get/keys/#" to receieve both status and error responses.
+Publish a message to request all endpoint metadata keys.
+Responses are available at the /status topic, and errors at the /error topic, both relative to this topic.
+Alternatively, subscribe to "kp1/{appversion_name}/epmx/{token}/get/keys/#" to receive both status and error responses.

 Response schema: